Punk-Office/maze-qlearning-babylonjs/README.md

 ## Additional notes
 The rendering is separated from the maze logic so you can create your own renderer (3D or 2D) and use that instead

+# Demo
+There is a demo you can try at [punkoffice.com/maze](https://punkoffice.com/maze)